gabrielhartmann/docker/docs/sources/reference/builder.md

 The `LABEL` instruction adds metadata to an image.
 A `LABEL` is a key-value pair.
-To include spaces within a `LABEL` value, use quotes and blackslashes as you would in command-line parsing.
+To include spaces within a `LABEL` value, use quotes and backslashes as you would in command-line parsing.

     LABEL "com.example.vendor"="ACME Incorporated"

 An image can have more than one label.
-To specify multiple labels, separate each key-value pair by an EOL.
+To specify multiple labels, separate each key-value pair with whitespace.

-    LABEL com.example.label-without-value
     LABEL com.example.label-with-value="foo"
     LABEL version="1.0"
     LABEL description="This text illustrates \